utily/cloudly-storage/README.md

 Where the type is the name of the document-type used in the layout when initiating the database and the document is the value the user wants to store and the key is defined above in `doc`.

 ### changed
-The changed-index is multi purposed and is used in the buffer to determine which documents to archive and which archived documents to remove.
-Its use in the archive is to be able query documents with a daterange representing the last time the document was changed.
+The changed-index is multipurpose and is used in the buffer to determine which documents to archive and which archived documents to remove.
+Its use in the archive is to query documents with a daterange representing the last time the document was changed.
 Definition:
 ```ts
 {